sbhave123/Instacart-dispute-assistant/README.md

 - It gives the ops team a **clear escalation trigger** without requiring them to review every case
 - It creates a **feedback loop**: human agents who override the AI recommendation on low-confidence cases generate labeled training data that improves the model over time

-In an interview, frame it this way: *"We're not replacing human judgment — we're reserving it for the cases that actually need it."*

 ---